Get subscribed to our newsletter

-New Delhi, August 16, 2017: The famous monument from the Mughal era, Taj Mahal is once more in contention as the Central Information Commission (CIC) has requested the Central government to clear up unequivocally whether it is a tomb or a Shiva Temple.
+Taj Mahal is India’s most renowned and well-known structure, and it is located in the eastern portion of the city on the southern (right) bank of the Yamuna (Jumna) River.
+The famous monument from the Mughal era has been in contention as the Central Information Commission (CIC) has requested the Central government to clear up unequivocally whether it is a tomb or a Shiva Temple.
 An RTI came to the CIC regarding the same, in response to which the quasi-constitutional body solicited answers from the culture minister.

 But where did this question come from and what is the source?